djsudduth/wspr-reports/README.md

 `    1733  N5BIA           1.0 -17.000000        NaN -17.0 -17.00 -17.0 -17.00 -17.0`
 `    2185  WB5B            7.0 -15.714286   2.429972 -19.0 -17.50 -16.0 -13.50 -13.0`

-In this example, all of my 5w 30m SNR reports received south (S) of my location over a 1 hour timespan show the number of received reports (count), the mean of the wspr report in db and the std deviation of the reports.
+In this data example, all of my 5w 30m SNR reports received south (S) of my location over a 1 hour timespan show the number of received reports (count), the mean of the wspr report in db and the std deviation of the reports.
 K6RFT at 1164 km away in MO reported most often (7x) with a mean SNR report of ~0db and a std deviation of 3.72.
 **A std deviation of 3.72 is a wide range of reception reports (min = -6.0db to max = 3.0db or a 9db variation in one hour)**